AmokSolderer/APC/DOC/Settings.md

 The APC will create the above mentioned settings files when you use the settings menu to change the settings from the defaults.
 That means you can use a binary editor to change the values in the files on the SD card without having to change and re-compile your code.

+Most sound packages do also contain the settings files to make this game work.
+So if your game is listed in the [available sounds](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md) list, you just need to copy the files to your SD card.

 ### Using the debug mode

 If you have problems browsing the settings, you might want to use the [debug mode](https://github.com/AmokSolderer/APC/blob/master/DOC/Problems.md#the-debug-mode) to be able to see the settings menu in full text.